fabarea/media/Readme.rst

 Notice the following:

 * Frontend: Media **delegates file permission to third party extensions**.
 Media provides integration with extension naw_securedl_.
 The Hook is enabled by default in ``ext_localconf.php``.
 Once the extension is installed all URL pointing to a file will be rewritten.
-* Whenever Apache is used as webserver, a htaccess file is required for restricting direct access.
+* Whenever Apache is used as web server, a htaccess file is required for restricting direct access.

 .. _naw_securedl: http://typo3.org/extensions/repository/view/naw_securedl